-Purevax RCP FeLV is an associated vaccine containing live and inactivated components: a modified live feline herpesvirus (F2 strain), a combination of two inactivated purified caliciviruses (FCV431 and FCVG1 strains), a modified live infectious panleucopenia virus (strain PLI IV) and a recombinant canarypox-FeLV (strain vCP97) against feline leukaemia.
-The vaccine consists of a freeze-dried pellet containing the active ingredients of feline viral rhinotracheitis, calicivirosis and infectious panleucopenia to be reconstituted with a solvent containing the recombinant canarypox-FeLV active ingredient.
-The active ingredients of feline herpesvirus and caliciviruses are new strains in Europe.
+Purevax RCPCh FeLV is an associated vaccine containing live and inactivated components: a modified live feline herpesvirus (F2 strain), a combination of two inactivated purified caliciviruses (FCV431 and FCVG1 strains), a modified live Chlamydophila felis (strain 905), a modified live infectious panleucopenia virus (strain PLI IV) and a recombinant canarypox-FeLV (strain vCP97) against feline leukaemia.
+The vaccine consists of a freeze-dried pellet containing the active ingredients of feline viral rhinotracheitis, calicivirosis, chlamydiosis and infectious panleucopenia to be reconstituted with a solvent containing the recombinant canarypox-FeLV active ingredient.
+The active ingredients of feline herpesvirus, caliciviruses and Chlamydophila felis are new strains in Europe.
 The feline panleucopenia virus and the recombinant canarypox-FeLV are already known, since they are components of the centralised vaccine Eurifel RCPFeLV.